 Wichita is a large city located in the state of Kansas.
 With a population of 389,965 people and 104 constituent neighborhoods, Wichita is the largest community in Kansas.

-Wichita is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wichita is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wichita is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Wichita who work in office and administrative support (14.07%), sales jobs (10.09%), and management occupations (8.56%).

 Also of interest is that Wichita has more people living here who work in computers and math than 95% of the places in the US.